 - Making ropes,

 - Making fishing nets,

 For eg., polyester is a wrinkle-free fibre obtained from coal and petroleum and is used for making jackets, raincoats and ropes.

 Name the strongest synthetic fibres in the world.

-Ultra-high molecular weight polyethylene fibres are the strongest fibres in the world.
-These include zylon, kevlar, spectra and dyneema.
+Ultra-high molecular weight polyethene fibres are the strongest fibres in the world.
+These include nylon, kevlar, spectra and Dyneema.

 What do you understand by the tensile strength of synthetic fibres?

 The tensile strength can be described as the measure of the maximum resistance of longitudinal stress before it breaks.

 Synthetic fibres are made from polymers of small molecules.
 The compounds used to make these fibres are obtained from raw materials such as petrochemicals.
 These materials are polymerized into chemicals.